 Speaking after his own side bowed out of the World Cup despite a 3-0 win over North Korea at the Mbombela Stadium in Nelspruit, the Swede expressed his disappointment at the way African sides have capitulated in their backyard.

 ‘It is a surprise for me that African teams have been eliminated so early.
+You would have thought that more teams from Africa would go through in a tournament that is being played in their continent,” said Eriksson.

 Of the African teams, only Ghana have made it to the last 16.

 Still, he was happy with the overall performance of his team.
-‘We were in a very tough group—in fact, the toughest in this tournament.
+‘We were in a very tough group — in fact, the toughest in this tournament.
 I am really proud of the way this team has played.
 The future certainly belongs to this country in terms of football,” he said.

 Côte d’Ivoire drew 0-0 with Portugal in their opening match and lost 3-1 to Brazil in their second match.
 North Korea’s 7-0 loss to Portugal was really what spelt the end of road for arguably the best team in Africa at the moment.
 The Elephants went into Friday’s match needing no less than eight goals to have a chance of going through.
 With the Asians out to redeem themselves, it proved an insurmountable task.